prism2001/jellyfin-featured-slideshow/README.md

 Thanks to the Man, the Legend [BobHasNoSoul](https://github.com/BobHasNoSoul) for his work on the [jellyfinfeatured](https://github.com/BobHasNoSoul/jellyfin-featured) and [SethBacon](https://forum.jellyfin.org/u-sethbacon) and [TedHinklater](https://github.com/tedhinklater) for their take on the [Jellyfin-Featured-Content-Bar](https://github.com/tedhinklater/Jellyfin-Featured-Content-Bar).

 Here I present my version of the same with some code improvements, loading optimizations, and Security Enhancements.
-Works best with the [Zombie theme](https://github.com/MakD/zombie-release) (_Shameless Plug_), but it fits with every other theme the creators have put their hard work in.
-You might've to edit the color accents in the CSS to match yours.
+Works best with the [Zombie theme](https://github.com/MakD/zombie-release) (_Shameless Plug_ `@import url(https://cdn.jsdelivr.net/gh/MakD/zombie-release@latest/zombie_revived.css);`, visit the repo for more color schemes), but it fits with every other theme the creators have put their hard work in.
+You should edit the color accents in the CSS to match yours.

 > <ins>**Before Installing, please take a backup of your index.html, main.jellyfin.bundle.js and home-html.xxxxxx.chunk.js files**<ins>